Lightstreamer/Lightstreamer-example-HelloWorld-adapter-socket/README.md

 #### The Adapter Set Configuration

 This Adapter Set Name is configured and will be referenced by the clients as `PROXY_HELLOWORLD_SOCKETS`.
-For this demo, we configure just the Data Adapter as a *Proxy Data Adapter*, while instead, as Metadata Adapter, we use the ready-made [LiteralBasedProvider](https://github.com/Weswit/Lightstreamer-example-ReusableMetadata-adapter-java).
+For this demo, we configure just the Data Adapter as a *Proxy Data Adapter*, while instead, as Metadata Adapter, we use the [LiteralBasedProvider](https://github.com/Weswit/Lightstreamer-example-ReusableMetadata-adapter-java), a simple full implementation of a Metadata Adapter, already provided by Lightstreamer server.
 As *Proxy Data Adapter*, you may configure also the robust versions.
 The *Robust Proxy Data Adapter* has some recovery capabilities and avoid to terminate the Lightstreamer Server process, so it can handle the case in which a Remote Data Adapter is missing or fails, by suspending the data flow and trying to connect to a new Remote Data Adapter instance.
-Full details on the recovery behavior of the Robust Data Adapter are available as inline comments within the `DOCS-SDKs/sdk_adapter_remoting_infrastructure/conf/sockets(robust)/adapters.xml` file in your Lightstreamer Server installation.
+Full details on the recovery behavior of the Robust Data Adapter are available as inline comments within the `DOCS-SDKs/adapter_remoting_infrastructure/doc/adapter_robust_conf_template/adapters.xml` file in your Lightstreamer Server installation.

 The `adapters.xml` file for this demo should look like:
 ```xml